-- (11) Trade schools or training programs, colleges, private schools, and nursery schools. - (10 12) Other nonresidential uses similar to the above uses as determined by resolution of the City Council. - C. Permitted accessory uses.
-Permitted accessory uses may include: - (3) Solar collectors, roof gardens and greenhouses. - I. Fishkill Creek Development design standards. - (7) Lighting.
+I. Fishkill Creek Development design standards.

+- (7) Lighting.
 A comprehensive lighting plan with photometric measurements and fixture specifications shall be submitted for the project.
 Streets, drives, walks and other outdoor areas shall be properly lighted to promote safety and encourage pedestrian use. - (a) Lighting fixtures shall be a maximum of 15 feet in height, except pole lights in parking lots shall be a maximum of 20 feet high. - (b) Lighting shall be energy efficient, have full spectrum color quality, and, except for short-term event lighting, shall use full cut-off fixtures to prevent any lighting that directly projects above the horizontal level into the night sky.
 All exterior lighting shall comply with the standards in §223-14 B.

-Section .
-Chapter 223 of the City Code, Article IVD, Central Main Street (CMS) District, §223-41.18, entitled "Regulations" is hereby amended as follows:
+Section 21.
+Chapter 223 of Code of the City of Beacon, Article IVD, Central Main Street (CMS) District, Section 41.18, entitled "Regulations," Subsections A, B, C, G(1), J(13), J(16) are hereby amended as follows: